-Planning the graduation amid a raging pandemic "was no easy feat" for staff, said Principal Wendy Stratton, praising the graduates who have made it through the year.
+Planning the graduation amid a raging pandemic "was no easy feat" for staff, said Principal Wendy Stratton, while praising the graduates who made it through the year.

 "You have resilient and remarkable kids," she told the students' families.

-The last year has molded one of the most resilient, strong and well-prepared classes to have graduated from Gunn, she said.
+The last year has molded one of the strongest and best-prepared classes to have ever graduated from Gunn, she said.
 They became "unintentionally equipped with crucial life skills" due to the COVID-19 pandemic and they confronted racial violence against Blacks and Asian Americans to become "future game changers," she said.

 "The commitment to equity is a hallmark of the graduating class," she said.

 Stratton noted the Class of 2021's acts for social good, such as the football team's participation in Black Lives Matter marches and support for the Asian community as they were subjected to acts of hatred.
 She also pointed to student newspaper The Oracle's award for its social equity reporting.